Tutorial on the chemical potential of ions in water and porous materials: transport, isotherms, and electrical double layer theory: Chemical equilibrium involving ions and a charged material

 From Eq.~\eqref{eq_donnan3} onward we considered a solution with one anion and one cation inside a charged porous material.
 In Ch.~2 of ref.~\cite{Biesheuvel_Dykstra_2020} a related problem is described where a monovalent cation, \ce{Na+}, and a divalent cation, \ce{Ca^2+}, absorb from a mixed electrolyte solution into a negatively charged porous material.
-Observations are, and theory predicts this as well, that when the mixed electrolyte solution is diluted, thereby keeping the ratio of \ce{Ca^2+} over \ce{Na+} in solution constant, that monovalent cations \ce{Na+} desorb from the porous material, but the divalent cations \textit{do not}.
-They even absorb \textit{more}.
-This can be explained using the balances presented above, without the need to include partition coefficients for affinity or volume.
-In Eq.~\eqref{eq_donnan_nacl_ionizable1} we only must include the extra divalent cation.
+Observations are, and theory predicts this as well, that when the external solution is diluted, thereby keeping the ratio of \ce{Ca^2+} over \ce{Na+} in solution constant, that monovalent cations \ce{Na+} desorb from the material, while divalent cations absorb more.
+This is somewhat counter-intuitive because normally when a solution is diluted, the absorbed amount decreases.
+But this is different for a charged material and this phenomenon can be described quantitatively using the balances presented above, without the need to include partition coefficients for affinity or volume.
+In Eq.~\eqref{eq_donnan_nacl_ionizable1} we only have to include the extra divalent cation.
 The membrane charge can be set to a fixed value.

-\begin{framed} \underline{Ion volume effects in porous materials, and resulting selectivity}.
-There are expressions for $\mu_{\text{exc},i}$ for ions (or other molecules) in a porous material that take into account their size, their concentration and that of other solutes, and how dense is the porous material.
-In such a description the porous material is characterized by its porosity, and by a characteristic pore dimension, $h\s{p}$, which is the ratio of all pore volume, over the internal surface area.
-This is the area of contact inside the porous structure between the liquid-filled pores and the matrix material.
-It is the inverse of a factor $a\s{L}$ which is a liquid-solid specific area, i.e., a contact area per unit liquid phase volume, a relevant parameter in chemical engineering calculations.

-In case the absorbing solutes do not interact with one another, but only with the porous material, and if we assume the solutes to be spherical, then the contribution to the chemical potential is $ \mu_{\text{exc},i} = \text{\textonehalf }\alpha'$ where $\alpha'$ is the size of the solute divided by the specific pore dimension, $h\s{p}$, see Ch.~4 in ref.~\cite{Biesheuvel_Dykstra_2020}.
-This expression is valid for values of $\alpha'$ between 0 and 1.
-We then arrive at a contribution to $\Phi_i$ that is independent of the concentration of ions in the pores.

-However, there are no simple expressions for the case that we simultaneously have interactions of the ions with the porous material and with each other, in which case $\Phi_i$ becomes a function of ion concentrations.
-One calculation reported in Ch.~4 of ref.~\cite{Biesheuvel_Dykstra_2020} is of a porous material with porosity 50 vol\%, and in these pores 20 vol\% of space is occupied by smaller and larger particles, with the larger particles 20\% larger in size than the smaller ones.
-In solution outside the material they have the same concentration.
-It turns out that inside the pores the number of smaller particles is $4.4 \times$ that of the larger particles, i.e., a selectivity towards the smaller particles (only 20\% smaller in size than the larger ones) of a factor 4.4.
-Thus, these volume exclusion effects can be very significant. \end{framed}